 Material

 Materials can largely determine the boot’s durability, breathability, and water resistance.
 Full-grain leather offers excellent durability and abrasion resistance but is usually less breathable.
-Synthetic materials like nylon and polyester are lightweight, breathable, and break in quickly but are less durable.
-Some materials, like suede, can be more challenging to take care of.
+The Zamberlan Tofane NW GTX RR stands out for the leather quality but it also was the heaviest on our list.
+Synthetic materials like nylon and polyester are lightweight, breathable, and break in quickly but can be less durable.

 Waterproofing

 If you plan to hike in wet conditions or cross streams, waterproof boots are essential.
 However, they tend to be less breathable.
-GORE-TEX membranes are the gold standard for the right combination of waterproofing and breathability, and it’s hard to find anything that matches them.
+GORE-TEX membranes are popular for their combined waterproofing and breathability.
+Our favorite was the Lowa Renegade Evo Mid GTX.
+Some brands use their own proprietary waterproofing, such as the Merrell Moab 3 Mid.

 Breathability

 Breathable boots are great for dry, hot environments.
 They help to dispel the sweat, keeping your feet dry and reducing the risk of blisters.
-However, breathability and waterproofing tend to work at cross purposes from each other.
+However, breathability and waterproofing tend to work against each other.
+If you don’t absolutely need waterproofing, it’s best to opt for something without a liner.

 Weight

-Lighter boots are easier to move in, but they may offer less support and cushioning.
-Heavier boots can provide more support and durability but may tire you out more quickly.
+Lighter boots such as the Xero Shoes Ridgeway are easier to move in, but they may offer less support and cushioning.
+Heavier boots like the Zamberlan Tofane NW GTX RR can provide more support and durability but may tire you out more quickly.
 It’s important to factor in the type of hiking you do before honing in on whether to get a lightweight hiking boot or a more rugged pair.

 Traction

 Check the boot’s outsoles.
-Deep, thick lugs help in muddy conditions, while a heel brake can reduce the chance of sliding during steep descents.
+Deep, thick lugs like those on the Lowa Renegade Evo Mid GTX help in muddy conditions, while a heel brake like on the Hoka Kaha 2 GTX can reduce the chance of sliding during steep descents.

 The treads on the bottom of hiking boots are called lugs.
 Deeper and more widely spaced lugs are ideal for muddy and uneven terrain.
 Shallower and closely spaced lugs are better for hard-packed terrain.